ComfyNodePRs/PR-ComfyUI-template-matching-3d3d9643/README.md

 rm_redundant: [Boolean] Option for removing redundant matched results based on the width and height of the template. minmax:[Boolean] Option for finding points with minimum/maximum value.
 ```
+## Contribution
+Thank you for your interest in contributing to the project!
+We welcome help from the community and appreciate even the smallest improvements.

+If you’d like to contribute, please fork the repository, make your changes, and submit a pull request.
+I’ll review your contributions and merge them into the main codebase.